SichangHe/CS304_group_project/project5_report.md

 ## Problem 2

-The second problem did not impose any specific constraints, allowing us to utilize the connected HMM state graph directly for recognition.

-### Result
+In this problem, the digit strings do not have any specific constraints, so we simply connect one non-emitting state to one digit layer, allowing transitions from the HMM states at the end of the digit layer to the non-emitting state, from the non-emitting state to HMM states at the beginning of the digit layer.

+The "insertion penalty" is implemented by adding an extra transition loss at the transition loss from the last digit HMM states to the non-emitting state.
+This mechanism discourages digit insertion during recognition.

+### Empirical Optimal Transition Loss

 In this experiment,
 we use single digit HMMs trained with 20 templates and 4 Gaussians.
 We explored